Ted Curd

-Ted Noah Curd (born 14 February 2006) is an English footballer who plays as a goalkeeper for National League club Boreham Wood, on loan from club Chelsea.
+Ted Noah Curd (born 14 February 2006) is an English professional footballer who plays as a goalkeeper for National League club Boreham Wood, on loan from club Chelsea.
 He is an England youth international.

 Club career

 Curd joined up with Chelsea at under-9 level.
 He signed his first professional contract with the club in February 2023.
-Later that year he joined Isthmian League side Hashtag United on loan, having reportedly requested the move having watched the club's YouTube videos from a young age.
+Later that year he joined Isthmian League side Hashtag United on loan, having reportedly requested the move after watching the club's YouTube videos from a young age.
 He made his league debut for Hashtag United in September 2023 against Kingstonian, earning the man-of-the-match award on debut.
-On 7 January 2024, after 16 starts for Hashtag United and 4 clean sheets, Ted was recalled from his loan by Chelsea.
+On 7 January 2024, after 16 starts for Hashtag United and 4 clean sheets, Curd was recalled from his loan by Chelsea.

 On 30 June 2024, Curd was sent on loan to National League South club Hampton & Richmond Borough for the 2024–25 season.
 He returned to Chelsea on 15 January 2025.
+Curd was an unused substitute during their UEFA Conference League semi-final victory against Djurgården.

+Curd joined Boreham Wood on loan for the 2025–26 campaign and was a member of the side that won the National League Cup.
+At the end of that season he started in the 2026 National League play-off final at Wembley Stadium which saw them lose on a penalty shoot-out against Rochdale.
+On 3 September 2026, the loan was extended for a season.

 International career

 Curd was a member of the England under-17 team that finished fifth at the 2023 UEFA European Under-17 Championship and made his only appearance of the tournament in a goalless group stage draw against Switzerland.
 He was also called-up for the 2023 FIFA U-17 World Cup.

-Having been capped at U18 level, Curd made his U19 debut during a 2–1 defeat to Portugal in Marbella on 9 October 2024.
+Having been capped at England U18 level, Curd made his England U19 debut during a 2–1 defeat to Portugal in Marbella on 9 October 2024.